 What is interest rate parity?

-Interest rate parity is a theory that suggests that the difference in interest rates between two countries will determine the exchange rate between their currencies.
+Interest rate parity is a financial theory stating that the difference in interest rates between two countries dictates the exchange rate between their currencies, ensuring that returns are equivalent across currencies in a long-term equilibrium.

 How does interest rate parity influence currency values in Forex trading?